mpanighetti/dnd5e-mote/artifacts/murex/murexian-dye.md

 ## Manufacturing process

 A vial of pure murex can be processed with alchemist's supplies into 5 vials of dye with a successful DC 20 Intelligence check.
-On a failure, the compound explodes from the vial and deals 2d4 poison damage to the user.
+On a failure, the compound explodes from the vial and deals 2d4 Poison damage to the user.

 ## Value